Wolfram235/luisrausseo.github.io/Presentation/README.md

-# Student Choice Presentation
+# CS 4331 - Student Choice Presentation

 ## LABSTER

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+Laboratory Simulations for Educators to Empower their STEM Students.

 ### What is LABSTER?